Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 How I kept thinking about it over the years, how it was never far from me, how much it meant my need to remember that we human beings were meant to contribute to each other's well being, not to get caught up in all the violence.

-And I expressed that to him, I'm pleased that I made it pretty clear. **I let him know that smile enriched my life in such a profound way.
+I expressed that to him, I'm pleased that I made it pretty clear. **I let him know that smile enriched my life in such a profound way.
 And I could see in his eyes that he received the gratitude, I could see how it was enriching him**.

 I also asked him, I said, uncle, how did you learn to do that?
 How did you learn to stay compassionate?
 I understand that you had a rough upbringing that you went through a lot of trauma in your life.

 #### How have you managed to stay compassionate so well?

 22:40
-And he liked the question, and he thought for a while and he said, Well, you know, I was very fortunate to have good teachers. **I also happened to be around people who, I saw, enjoyed contributing to other people's well being.
+He liked the question, and he thought for a while and he said, Well, you know, I was very fortunate to have good teachers. **I also happened to be around people who, I saw, enjoyed contributing to other people's well being.
 It was easy to learn from them**.

 I said, Could you give me an example who one of these people were?